“These must-have essentials to bring on a road trip checklist

-By making sure our list of “essentials to bring on a road trip” are always packed and ready to go, we can look forward to each road trip with excitement.
+By making sure our list of “essentials to bring on a road trip” are always packed and ready to go, we look forward to each road trip with excitement.

-When you choose to plan your next road trip, be creative in your planning but leave wiggle room for unexpected pleasures along the way.
-Do plan and be prepared, having a list of essentials to bring on a road trip helps with the unexpected.
-A few things on our list we have never needed, but we travel easier knowing they are there if we need them.
+When you plan your next road trip, be creative but leave wiggle room for unexpected pleasures along the way.
+Do plan and be prepared.
+Having a list of essentials to bring on a road trip will help you prepare for the unexpected.

-Our list is just a starting point.
-Gary and I usually travel just the two of us, but at times, I go on one-day road trips with my daughters, and at times our grandkids come with us.
-On all of those trips, our main list of essentials to bring on a road trip is the same but we may need to add items depending on who is traveling with us.
+This list is just a starting point.
+Gary and I mainly travel just the two of us, but at times, I go on one-day road trips with my daughters, and our grandkids sometimes come with us.
+Our main list of essentials to bring on a road trip is the same on all o-ose trips, but we may need to add items depending on who is traveling with us.

 Often, no one thinks about what to bring until it’s too late.
 Let’s change that and learn from “our” mistakes.
 After a few road trips with several mishaps, this is our revised list of the 21 must-have essentials to bring on a road trip.
 We wouldn’t think about taking a road trip without them again.